Electricity Prices Electricity Prices

 Economy 7 Electricity Heating Meter Times Explained

-If you have an Economy 7 meter installed in your home, you get charged a lower rate during off-peak times of the day.
+If you have an Economy 7 meter installed in your home, you are charged a lower rate during off-peak hours.
 Here’s a detailed explanation of how it works:

 Most UK homes have a single-rate meter, with the same tariff for all hours during the day.
 Some will have a meter with cheaper rates per kWh when energy demand and wholesale prices are at their lowest at night.